Wendy Darling: Character

 Wendy is the most developed character in the story of Peter Pan, and is considered a main protagonist.
 She is proud of her own childhood and enjoys telling stories and fantasising.
 She has a distaste for adulthood, acquired partly by the example of it set by her father, whom she loves but fears due to his somewhat violent fits of anger.
 Her ambition early in the story is to somehow avoid growing up.
 She is granted this opportunity by Peter Pan, who takes her and her brothers to Neverland, where they can remain young forever.

 Wendy finds that this experience brings out her more adult side.
 Peter and the tribe of Lost Boys who dwell in Neverland want her to be their "mother" (a role they remember only vaguely), a request she tentatively accedes to, performing various domestic tasks for them.
 There is also a degree of innocent flirtation with Peter which incites jealousy in Peter's fairy Tinker Bell.
 In Barrie's book Peter and Wendy, Wendy asks Peter at the end if he would like to speak to her parents about "a very sweet subject", implying that she would like him to speak to her parents about someday marrying her.
 Wendy eventually learns that adulthood has its rewards and returns to London, deciding not to postpone maturity any longer.

 Barrie's short play When Wendy Grew Up – An Afterthought was first staged in 1908, and the story line included in the novel published in 1911.
 It was published in 1957 and sometimes incorporated into productions of the play.
-In this Afterthought Wendy has grown up and married, although it's not known whom she married, and has a daughter, Jane.
+In Afterthought, Wendy has grown up and married, although it's not known whom she married, and has a daughter, Jane.
 When Peter returns looking for Wendy, he does not understand at first that Wendy is no longer a young girl, as he has no notion of time when in Neverland.
 He meets Jane and invites her to fly off with him to Neverland.
 Wendy lets her daughter go, trusting her to make the same choices as her.
 The narrator states that Jane has a daughter, Margaret, who will one day also go to Neverland with Peter Pan, and "in this way, it will go on for ever and ever, so long as children are young and innocent".

 Physical appearance

 Barrie does not give any description of Wendy, but she is generally depicted as a pretty girl with blond or brown hair.
-While Tiger Lily and Tinker Bell are usually portrayed as exotic or magical figures, Wendy represents the conventional young mother figure who ultimately captures Peter Pan's attention.
-Wendy is portrayed in the Disney movie with light brown hair, wearing a blue nightdress and blue ribbon in her hair.
+While Tiger Lily and Tinker Bell are usually portrayed as exotic or magical figures, Wendy represents the conventional English schoolgirl but also a mother figure who ultimately captures Peter Pan's attention.